Supersonic-Sites/FinelyTunedTechnologies/content/services.md

       - img_alt: Lamp connected to an automated system with finely tuned technologies
         cta: Call To Action
         cta_link: free-consultation/
-        title: Lighting
+        title: Lighting<br><span class="font-bold text-center text-base text-gray-800
+          mb-6">Wellness Lighting - Not Tuneable Lighting</span>
         desc: "Experience the scientifically researched wellness benefits of Human Centric Lighting.
+Transform your new or existing lighting and manual shading into an automated system within hours.
 Within hours, witness your existing home lighting transformed into an easy-to-use fully automated system.
 Control your lighting and shades via a mobile app, voice assistant, motion detection, at home or away.
 Program your personal lighting scenes.
-For
-          example: &nbsp;Good Morning, Away, Home, Dining, Movie and Goodnight."
+For example: &nbsp;Good Morning, Away, Home, Dining, Movie and Goodnight."
         aos_select: false
         aos: none
         img: /img/smart-lighting-service3.jpg